 9 Feb - We are republishing this to draw to your attention all the comments it has engendered.
 I heard from New Zealand's best-known wine writer Bob Campbell MW this morning.
 I have added his words in a comment box below.

 4 Feb – The tendentious statement below was published here in rather unusual circumstances.
-As I explained in our Members' forum here, I was about to spend an entire day in a plane after 12 days on the road so had no time to add anything of my own, and I thought this offered a pretty interesting overview of screwcap-related issues as seen at present.
+I was about to spend an entire day in a plane after 12 days on the road so had no time to add anything of my own, and I thought this offered a pretty interesting overview of screwcap-related issues as seen at present.
 I thought the headline and introduction might signal the fact that not all of these views are my own, but clearly should have spelt it out more clearly – JR

 The New Zealand Screwcap Wine Seal Iniatitive, the world's first national pro-screwcap movement, is celebrating its tenth anniversary with the following announcement.
 I can feel the vibrations from Portugal already….
 JR